DennisSchulmeister/SynthExperiments/Puredata/README.md

 All patches have been built with [PD-L2Ork](http://l2ork.music.vt.edu/main/) – the Puredata version built for the Linux Laptop Orchestra.
-Only objects from [PD Vanilla](https://puredata.info/downloads/vanilla) are used, so the patches should work with that, too.
-But some UI elements will be misaligned since PD Vanilla places some elements differently and the overall look and UI performance will be worse.
+Only objects from [PD Vanilla](https://puredata.info/downloads/vanilla) are used, so the patches usually work with that, too.
+But only without the UI because unfortunately there are many incompatibilities between those two regarding the UI objects.

+ * __PD-L2Ork:__ Works best for all patches.
+ * __PD Vanilla:__ Works with limitations:
+    * No GUI due to incompatibilities (start `main1.pd`, instead)
+    * Multi-Processing causes more audio drop-outs
+    * Sometimes I forget that PD Vanilla replaces $0 in message boxes with 0.
+      Very annoying that the PD Vanilla developers are so stubborn about this!
+ * __Plugdata:__ Should work in theory, but crashes with the large projects.

 Main, Main1, Main2
 ------------------